 When Wentz found out his newest fan was fighting an advanced stage of cancer, he sent her an encouraging message with inspirational Bible verses.

 ”How much joy I get from watching him and his team play supernatural football every week,” she said after reading it.

-Two weeks later, Collesidis lost her battle with cancer the night before Thanksgiving.
+Two weeks later, Susan Collesidis lost her battle with cancer the night before Thanksgiving.

 Christian players openly expressing their faith is nothing new in the NFL: Reggie White, Kurt Warner, Tim Tebow, Ray Lewis and Russell Wilson among many others.
-But these Eagles are an unusually close-knit group.
+But these Eagles are a unique, close-knit group.

 ”There is a stronger connection here,” said defensive end Steven Means, who played for three other teams. ”It’s another level because we push each other in certain areas that we are flawed at and open ourselves up to each other.
 We text each other throughout the day making sure that everybody is on the right path and doing the right thing.”

 Torrey Smith played with Lewis on the Super Bowl champion Baltimore Ravens in 2012.
 They had a solid core of Christian players who used their faith for inspiration during their journey.
 Smith also spent two years in San Francisco before the wide receiver came to Philadelphia this season.
 He said it’s different here.